eric-hedengren/curseforge-project-analytics/README.md

 # Curse Forge Project Analytics
 Simple Matplotlib program that plots data from [Curse Forge Analytics](https://authors.curseforge.com/dashboard/projects).
 If you're a author on Curse Forge, your projects should appear at that link.
 [Click here](https://www.curseforge.com/project/create "Create a Curse Forge Project") if you don't see any projects and would like to make your own.

+Use the latest release instead of the main branch in order to avoid bugs.

 ## Getting Started
 ### 1. Python Install
 If python is already on your computer, skip this step.
 First get the [Latest Python Files](https://www.python.org/downloads/ "Python Download").
 When opening the installer, make sure you select "Add Python -version- to PATH".
 If you don't have admin access, unselect "Install launcher for all users (recommended)", it will still work on your user.